 New festivals can be accepted on recommendation by members and approval of the annual meeting of the network, which usually takes place during the International Documentary Film Festival in Amsterdam (IDFA).
 Approval will be granted on the basis of festival track record, regularity of events and other basic information.
-Your application can be send to the board of the HRFN with a copy to the secretariat: email@example.com before November 1st.
+Your application can be send to the HRFN secretariat: firstname.lastname@example.org before November 1st.
 If you would like to join the network please:

-- get support from at least two HRFN members who will support your application;
+- get support from at least two HRFN members, through a letter of reference, who will support your application;

 - send a written application indicating why you would like to become a member and what you will bring to the network;